What is therapy? What can I expect?

 I'm older than 18, but still use my parents' insurance.
 What do I need to know about privacy?

 When a person receives services using health insurance, the insurance company sends a statement called an Explanation of Benefits (EOB) that explains which services were used and paid for.
-If you use your parents' insurance for psychotherapy services, your parents may receive an EOB that outlines the services you used.
+Since we do not accept insurance, there will be no EOB.
+Superbills, however, display some of the same information.
+Superbills show the diagnoses, service descriptions, and confirmation it’s been paid for.
+You may ask us to give you Superbills if you want to submit the out-of-pocket cost to your insurance for reimbursement.
+Or rather, if your parents want to submit it.
+So, if you use your parents' insurance for therapy services, your parents may receive an EOB or Superbill that outlines the services you used.
+However, they will not be able to access your records or find out what you discussed during your sessions with a therapist.

 Therapists want you to feel comfortable sharing your feelings and are careful to respect your privacy.
 Often, at the first therapy visit, the therapist will sit down with you and your parent/guardian(s) to discuss ground rules for privacy.
 That way both you and your parent/guardian(s) know exactly what types of information the psychologist might share, and what he or she will keep private.
 For example, it is common for parents to agree to be informed only if their minor child is engaged in risky activities.
 Remember, the goal is to keep you safe and healthy.

-Ohio’s law on outpatient services for minors without guardian consent.
+Click here to read Ohio’s law on outpatient services for minors without guardian consent.